ravendb/docs/version_3/docs/client-api/bundles/how-to-work-with-authorization-bundle.markdown

-# Client API : Bundles : How to work with authorization bundle?
+# Client API : How to work with authorization bundle?

 TODO